mesos/kibana/README.md

 [Mesos Kibana demo](https://github.com/Praqma/mesos-kibana-demo) uses Docker version 1.7.1, docker-machine 0.3.0 , docker-compose 1.3.2.

 Build are done on Ubuntu Linux 12.04 32-bit, while testing that uses docker are done on Ubuntu 14.04 64-bit.
-To our best knowledge there is no specific dependencyrequirement to those platform, except from tools used like Gradle (just requires a JVM) and docker tools.
+To our best knowledge there is no specific dependency requirement to those platforms, except from tools used like Gradle (that requires a JVM) and docker tools.

 # Pre-releases

-During development the latest pre-release can be downloaded from our [mesos-kibana_release](http://code.praqma.net/ci/view/All/job/mesos-kibana_release) Jenkins  job artifact (or this [direct link](http://code.praqma.net/ci/view/All/job/mesos-kibana_release/lastSuccessfulBuild/artifact/build/libs/).
+During development the latest pre-release can be downloaded from our [mesos-kibana_release](http://code.praqma.net/ci/view/All/job/mesos-kibana_release) Jenkins  job artifact (or this [direct link](http://code.praqma.net/ci/view/All/job/mesos-kibana_release/lastSuccessfulBuild/artifact/build/libs/)).

 # Deployment